rodrigosetti/biotopia/README.md

     ..... ..... ..... .......

-A creature with zero mouths (third example in the previous row) will obviously die pretty soon because it cannot eat food, and, because it cannot eat key particles, will never reproduce.
-On the other hand, creatures with more mouths than the average will have selective advantage because they'll more easily be able to eat and reproduce.
+A creature with zero mouths (third example in the previous row) will obviously die pretty soon because it cannot feed itself, and, because it cannot eat key particles, will never reproduce.
+On the other hand, creatures with more mouths than the average will have selective advantage because they'll more easily be able to feed and reproduce.

 ## Evolution